AudioSceneDescriptionFormat/asdf/doc/splines.rst

 the time when this position should be reached.
 We can even specify the speed at these positions
 (as long as the monotonicity of the re-parameterization spline can be upheld).
-See the section about the :doc:`transform` element for details.
+See the section about :doc:`transform` for details.

+It might have been tempting to use :doc:`splines:euclidean/bezier` due to their widespread use in 2D drawing software.
+However, finding appropriate *drag points* in three-dimensional space is very hard compared to simply defining a sequence of 3D positions.
+Similarly, it would be quite cumbersome to explicitly define three-dimensional tangent vectors for use with :doc:`splines:euclidean/hermite`.

 Rotation Splines